-Prior to joining FTI Consulting, Ms. Wilkison served as the United States Attorney at the United States Attorney’s Office of the Central District of California for more than 22 years, responsible for a territory of roughly 20 million people, the largest federal district in the nation.
-In this role, she oversaw 280 Assistant U.S. Attorneys (AUSAs), in addition to staff, for a total office size of more than 500 personnel.
-While a U.S. Attorney, she supervised many of the most significant cyber-crime, public corruption, fraud, money laundering, and violent crime cases in the country.
+Prior to joining FTI Consulting, Ms. Wilkison served as the United States Attorney at the United States Attorney’s Office of the Central District of California (USAO-CDCA), following a career of over 22 years as an Assistant United States Attorney (AUSA).
+As a U.S. Attorney, she was responsible for a territory of roughly 20 million people, the largest federal district in the nation.
+She oversaw 280 AUSAs, in addition to staff, for a total office size of more than 500 personnel.
+While U.S. Attorney, Ms. Wilkison supervised many of the most significant cyber-crime, public corruption, fraud, money laundering, and violent crime cases in the country.

 Before being appointed to that role, Ms. Wilkison was the First Assistant United States Attorney, and as the second in command at the office, she provided support and guidance in all matters relating to the Criminal, Civil, National Security, and Tax divisions.
 She met regularly with Division and Section Chiefs to resolve case-related issues and develop policy, managed the investigative process forms used by criminal AUSAs, and coordinated with the United States District and Magistrate Judges.